emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is solid, feels very modern. ✔️
 1. Site has subtitles for most content. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site does have watchlist. ✔️
+1. Site does have watchlist when you signup. ✔️
 1. Site has decent sorting options, but more discoverability options would be nice. ⚠️

 ***